-Despite the fact then, when it comes to it, at present roughly half of people would not choose a female subordinate or boss, a fresh study by Gemius has shown that 77% of women and 69% of men believe that it is, or would be, important for the success of their company or organisation for both genders to be equally represented at all levels of responsibility.
+Despite the fact that, when it comes to it, roughly half of people would not choose a female subordinate or boss, a national representative study by WeAreOpen x Gemius has shown that 77% of women and 69% of men believe that it is, or would be, important for the success of their company or organization for both genders to be equally represented at all levels of responsibility.
 Research also shows that diverse communities with greater balance between the numbers of women and men are more successful.
 It makes sense for companies and is good for employees too.

 The findings of the research showed that there is need for action.
-To create change, WeAreOpen invited all who believe in openness to take a good look at their own company or organisation to find if there is room for improvement.
-With the aim to ensure women and men have equal opportunities at the workplace on a daily basis, we asked organizations to make a public commitment on nyitottakvagyunk.hu to take the relevant action.
-Not only do we believe that it is important, but we know, backed up by research, that it makes business sense for the companies and it is good for the employees too.
+To create change, WeAreOpen invited all who believe in openness to take a good look at their own company or organization to find if there is room for improvement.
+With the aim to ensure women and men have equal opportunities at the workplace on a daily basis, we asked organizations to make a public commitment on nyitottakvagyunk.hu to act.
 By standing up in large numbers for openness and diversity, including equal opportunities for women and men, and taking action we hope to inspire others too.

 We ran the campaign for two years – in 2015 and 2016.
 We created a list of 10+1 changes that organizations could implement to provide equal opportunities for women and men.
-Over 150 commitments were made by various organizations such as Google, Aon, BP, GE and many many others.
-You can see a list of the changes, and the organizations that committed to making these changes by clicking on the link below.
+Over 150 commitments were made by various organizations such as Google, Aon, BP, GE and many others.

 For LGBTQ Inclusion

 WeAreOpen believes employees should be judged solely on the basis of their acts and achievements, regardless of their gender identity, or of who they love.
-It is not only the right thing to do but building an open environment, where everyone can be themselves, is proved to contribute to a more successful organization and makes people feel happier and safer at the workplaces.
+It is not only the right thing to do but building an open environment, where everyone can be themselves is proved to contribute to a more successful organization and makes people feel happier and safer at the workplace.

 While more organizations are realizing this, and more individuals are being open minded, there’s still a long way to go!